jlmelville/uwot/cran-comments.md

 ## Release Summary

-This is a patch release to fix bugs which cause the R session to crash.
+This is a patch release to fix two bugs which can cause the R session to crash.

 ## Test environments